Holding Doctors And Hospitals Accountable For Malpractice

 There is a limited amount of time to file a medical malpractice claim in Georgia.
 This is known as the “statute of limitations.”
 In most cases, the injury victim has two (2) years from the date of the accident or injury to file a medical malpractice lawsuit.
 However, there are some exceptions.

 A medical error may not be immediately evident to the patient.
 It may take a few years before the patient discovers that their pain or injury was caused by a medical mistake.
 In this case, a patient may have 2 years from when the error was discovered or should have been discovered, but not more than 5 years after the accident.

 There may be other exceptions or limitations to the time limit so it is important to talk to your Georgia medical malpractice lawyer as soon as possible.
 If your claim is filed after the statute of limitations, your claim may be denied.

 Medical Malpractice Damages

-At The Kaplan Firm, PC, our medical malpractice attorneys have decades of experience fighting for our clients against the doctors, hospitals, and insurance companies.
+At The Kaplan Firm, P.C., our medical malpractice attorney has decades of experience fighting for our clients against the doctors, hospitals, and insurance companies.
 You deserve to have someone on your side, to fight for you and your family.
 We work on a contingency basis and will never collect any fees until you get the compensation you deserve.
-Contact us today at our Roswell, Georgia location for a free initial consultation.